Avoid These 5 Mistakes to Write Better Employee Surveys

 Finally, some questions might not be for anyone.
 Unnecessary questions needlessly extend your survey and can cause respondents to disengage or drop off before finishing.
 And while it’s always tempting to keep adding one last question, less is usually more when it comes to surveys to avoid survey fatigue.
 If your survey seems overstuffed, have a colleague run through the questions with fresh eyes and note any that appear redundant, excessive, or contain any of the mistakes outlined above.
 Whether it’s validating custom questions or offering recommendations for your vision, the survey experts at WorkTango can recommend the right practices for you beyond just “best practices”.

-The better the survey the better the insights
+The better the employee survey the better the insights

 Some might assume that writing a survey is a simple process, when it actually involves a lot of careful planning and strategic thinking.
 By taking time to learn common survey writing mistakes, your surveys will result in stronger data, sharper insights, and better decisions for your business.